ZinkPavel/GoLang-Compiler/README.md

 # GoLang-Compiler

-For build you need execute command: make
+For build you need execute command: ./make.sh
 For run you need execute command: ./run.sh